- Phone: 937-229-3427

 Dr. Krane earned an Honors Bachelor of Science degree in Biochemistry in 1990 from Marquette University in Milwaukee WI, and a Doctoral degree in Molecular Genetics in 1996 from Washington University School of Medicine, in St. Louis, MO.
 Following a Post-doctoral fellowship in Molecular Physiology at the University of Cincinnati, College of Medicine, Dr. Krane joined the Department of Biology in 2001 as an Assistant Professor.
 Dr. Krane delivers upper-level undergraduate lecture and laboratory courses in Physiology (BIO 403 and BIO 403L), and is very active in mentoring graduate and undergraduate students in her laboratory.
 Dr. Krane also organizes the Careers in Biology Seminar Series in the Department of Biology and serves as an academic advisor to biology and premedical majors.

 My main area of research explores questions related to the physiological control of water and ion homeostasis in mammals.
 The objectives of my studies aim to determine the functional importance of osmotically driven water movement through water channels, or Aquaporins.
-The graduate and undergraduate students who work with me in my laboratory, use the tools of molecular biology, genetics and physiology to address specific questions regarding the physiological role of a specific water channel, Aquaporin 5 in the lung under normal conditions and under pathophysiological conditions associated with asthma.
-Our work on asthma is currently supported by a research grant from the American Lung Association.
+The graduate and undergraduate students who work with me in my laboratory, use the tools of molecular biology, genetics and physiology to address specific questions regarding the role of water channels in normal lung and vascular physiology in mammals, and freeze tolerance in anurans.

 - Ph.D., Washington University School of Medicine, St. Louis, MO